Skip to main content

 --env-credential

-Load credentials from the system keystore (macOS Keychain / Linux Secret Service) and inject them as environment variables.
+Load credentials from the system keystore (macOS Keychain / Linux Secret Service) by account name and inject them as environment variables.
 The sandboxed process can read these credentials directly.

 # Load specific credentials by account name